 ENGL2420.
-World Lit.: Anc.
-World to Renaissance (3) ENGL2430.
-World Lit.: Enlightenment to Modern Era (3) ENGL3420.
+World Literature.: The Ancient World to the Renaissance (3) ENGL2430.
+World Literature.: The Enlightenment to the Modern Era (3) ENGL3420.
 Foreign Literature in Translation (3) ENGL4270.
-Minority Voices in American Literature (3) Core Courses: One 4000-level course in BIBL, GREK, or HEBR (3) GREK2110.
-Elementary New Testament Greek I (3) and GREK2120.
-Elementary New Testament Greek II (3); or, HEBR2110.
-Biblical Hebrew I (3) and HEBR2120.
-Biblical Hebrew II (3) CHIS3630.
-Christ, Councils, and Creeds (3) CLTA1550.
-Introduction to Cultural Anthropology (3) CLTA3180.
-Race, Class and Gender (3) PHIL3080.
-Critical Reasoning (3) or PHIL4520.
-Experiencing God (3) PRTH1710.
-Exploring Vocation and Call (1) PRTH2420.
-Missional Church I: Intercultural/Global Perspectives (3) PRTH2600.
-Foundations for Cross-Cultural Ministry (1) THEO3730.
-Theology and Practice of Compassion (3) PRTH4960.
-Internship in Intercultural Ministry (3) THEO4550.
-Systematic Theology I (3) THEO4560.
-Systematic Theology II (3) THEO4570.
-Systematic Theology III (3) Additional 3 credits (beyond major and foundational course requirements) in business, economics, cultural studies, political science, or sociology (3) Ministerial Standing (Senior year) Formational Core (within Core Courses): PRTH1810.
+Minority Voices in American Literature (3) Core Courses:

+One 4000-level course in BIBL, GREK, or HEBR (3)

+GREK2110.
+Elementary New Testament Greek I (3); and,

+GREK2120.
+Elementary New Testament Greek II (3); or,

+HEBR2110.
+Biblical Hebrew I (3); and,

+HEBR2120.
+Biblical Hebrew II (3)

+'''

+CHIS3630.
+Christ, Councils, and Creeds (3)

+'''

+CLTA1550.
+Introduction to Cultural Anthropology (3)

+CLTA3180.
+Race, Class and Gender (3)

+PHIL3080.
+Critical Reasoning (3); or,

+PHIL4520.
+Experiencing God (3)

+PRTH1710.
+Exploring Vocation and Call (1)

+PRTH2420.
+Missional Church I: Intercultural and Global Perspectives (3)

+PRTH4960.
+Internship in Christian Ministry (3)

+THEO3730.
+Theology and Practice of Compassion (3)

+THEO4550.
+Systematic Theology I (3)

+THEO4560.
+Systematic Theology II (3)

+THEO4570.
+Systematic Theology III (3)

+Additional 3 credits (beyond major and foundational course requirements) in business, economics, cultural studies, political science, or sociology (3)

+Ministerial Standing (Senior year)

+Formational Core (within Core Courses):

+PRTH1810.
 Spiritual and Personal Formation I (1) PRTH1820.
 Spiritual and Personal Formation II (1) PRTH2810.
-Spiritual and Professional Formation I (1) PRTH2810L.
-Personal Development Lab (0) PRTH2820.
+Spiritual and Professional Formation I (1); and, PRTH2810L.
+Spiritual and Professional Formation Lab (0) PRTH2820.
 Spiritual and Professional Formation II (1) PRTH3810.
 Spiritual and Ministry Formation I (1) PRTH3820.
 Spiritual and Ministry Formation II (1) PRTH4810.
-Spiritual and Leadership Formation (1) A Christian Ministry minor is also required by those seeking to complete Course of Study educational requirements for Nazarene ordination.
+Spiritual and Leadership Formation (1) A Christian Ministry minor is also required by those seeking to complete educational requirements for ordination as an elder in the Church of the Nazarene.
 Bachelor of Arts, Philosophy Objective: This major is for students who want to be seriously involved in philosophic study either as a primary discipline or as foundational work for related studies.
 Graduates will be prepared for, and able to pursue, graduate work in philosophy, ethics, religion, law, and related fields.
 Administrator: Joseph Bankard Graduates of the Philosophy major will demonstrate the following core outcomes: Knowledge - 1.
 Students will identify and define important vocabulary within the history of Western philosophy. - 2.
 Students will identify and explain the major figures, movements, and philosophical theories within the history of Western philosophy. - 3.
 Students will describe the developmental history of Western philosophy. - 4.
 Students will explain the significant themes, issues, and figures associated with the major philosophical sub-disciplines (e.g. epistemology, metaphysics, ethics, etc.). - 5.
 Students will identify and apply the salient features of formal and informal logic.
 Skills - 1.
 Students will reproduce significant philosophical arguments from various disciplines (e.g. medical ethics, scientific inquiry, politics, or theology). - 2.
 Students will integrate moral principles, informed by Christian values, into contemporary social, political, and theological issues. - 3.
 Students will demonstrate an ability to write clearly and cogently. - 4.
 Students will construct and defend sophisticated philosophical arguments, both orally and in writing. - 5.
 Students will critically evaluate arguments using principles of sound reasoning from both formal and informal logic.
 Attitudes - 1.
 Students will learn to pursue truth diligently. - 2.
 Students will develop a love of learning that crosses many academic disciplines. - 3.
 Students will internalize ethics so as to demonstrate Christian character. - 4.
 Students will develop the virtues of humility and open-minded inquiry that lead to wisdom. - 5.
 Students will develop a deep appreciation for the value of critical thinking.
 Requirements: 36 credits Choose 30 credits from the following: